Devil’s Cave in Mazatlan

-In the holiday season, the Devil’s Cave is very visited, because, at first sight, it catches the attention of tourists by the image of the “devil” that holds the red gate that was installed in the entrance to avoid the passage inside the cave, which is very short.
+During the holiday season, the Devil’s Cave is very visited.
+At first sight, it catches the attention of tourists with the image of the “devil” that holds the red gate that was installed in the entrance to avoid the passage inside the cave, which is very short.

 Legends range from that was used by pirates to keep their treasures to the story that says that in that place the devil was released when work was done at the foot of the hill of the Nevería to make longer the boardwalk where the workers claimed that the devil was heard inside.

 However, the only truth that has been documented is that it served as a dynamite deposit when the Cerro de la Nevería was used to extract the material with which the Olas Altas jetty was built.

 It was the smell of sulfur that came out of that tunnel what led to his baptism as la Cueva del Diablo.